do3-2023/dts-monitoring/README.md

 9. Check if the project is running:

-Verify that all your pods have a Running status:
+Verify that all your three pods eventually get a Running status (it will take a while when deploying for the first time):
 ```
 sudo kubectl get pods -A
 ```